Establishing a Company in Turkey

 The Commercial Registration Office shall notify the Ministry of Labor and Social Security about the establishment of your company, therefore, all the workers and employees, including the managers, of the company must be listed in this ministry "Social Insurance."

 All the official documents of the company must be certificated at the notary at the same day of the company registration.

 The Insurance: The social and retirement insurances are compulsory in Turkey for all the employees in the companies, and that means for managers and employees as well.
 The company must pay the insurance premiums regularly for each employee and worker in the company.
 The insurance value is about 265 Turkish Liras per month.

 The accountant of your company must arrange and prepare all the official papers and documents.
-If you did not pay the insurance, for any reason, you would have to pay all the previous amounts from the first day of the establishing of the company (the date of naming you as a manager or employee of the company).
-You also should adjust the accounts and the monthly payroll schedules.
-Please do not forget to prepare the rental agreement of the place and contract with a trusted accountant to conduct all the financial matters of the company.
+If you did not pay the insurance, for any reason, you would have to pay all the previous amounts from the first day of the establishment of the company (the date of naming you as a manager or employee of the company).
+You also should adjust the accounts and monthly payroll schedules.
+Please do not forget to prepare the rental agreement for the place and contract with a trusted accountant to conduct all the financial matters of the company.

 Sectors of Special rules: the work in some areas or sectors such as banks, financial institutions, insurance companies, exchange companies, and others are subject to the legislation and laws of the Turkish financial markets and they must be registered at the Ministry of Commerce and Industry.

 Here we talk about the causes of these cases and the courts that are empowered to follow them

 Military service in Turkey is one of the duties that are closely related to Turkish nationality, and this article answer...